 What is a human firewall and how do you secure it?

-Worldwide spending on information security products and services is more than $114 billion.
-But the most secure cybersecurity systems can be undone by a Post-It note.
+Worldwide spending on cybersecurity technologies $71.1 billion.
+But the most secure cybersecurity systems can be undone by a Post-it note.
 That’s why every business needs a secure human firewall.

 What is a human firewall?